Author of The Blackout Book and the online course Bloom Where You’re Planted

-If you’d like to get the PDF book with recipes for all the menu items listed above, as well as ideas for substitutions, a shopping list, and ideas for breakfasts and lunches, I’ve marked it down to only $5.
-I hope this helps you through any food fatigue you may be feeling during the coronavirus lockdowns.
+If you’d like to get the PDF book with recipes for all the menu items listed above, as well as ideas for substitutions, a shopping list, and ideas for breakfasts and lunches, remember, you can name your price!
+I hope this helps you through any food fatigue you may be feeling while using your shelf-stable foods.

 I hope you enjoy these recipes made from shelf-stable pantry items.
 Many of them are family favorites that I make whether there’s a quarantine going on or not.

 Enjoy your tacos!